-The DNA of Collaboration is a book by Chris Jones (@sourcepov) that seeks to unpack problem solving in teams.
+The DNA of Collaboration is a book by Chris Jones (@sourcepov).
 Why do some teams succeed, and others fail?
-The author explores effective communication, a culture that welcomes free thinking, and the importance of letting ideas flow.
-Well-researched, conversational, and insightful, the book provides a variety of visual aids, a glossary, and an index.
-It’s a comprehensive reference for anyone seeking to improve their chances at successful collaboration.
+These pages take inventory of the challenges and solutions facing the 21st century organization.
+Heavily researched, but conversational and insightful, the book has a variety of visual aids, a glossary, and an index, along with a cross-reference of metaphors.
+It’s a comprehensive reference.

-See elsewhere on this site for more information about the book, including an readers guide, linkography and table of contents (with links to early reader feedback).
 And it’s not just a book, it’s an on-going conversation.
-Follow our dialog on twitter at hashtag #cdna for new insights on collaborative learning.
+Follow our dialog on twitter at hashtag #orgdna for new insights on collaborative learning.
 Along with our readers, we’re very excited to remain active in the evolving space of effective collaboration.
 Don’t hesitate to reach out.
 We’d love to compare notes.

 Published by Amberwood Media Group.